JudeQuintana/terraform-main/super_router_revamped_demo/README.md

 - Compositional: hierarchical domains compose cleanly
 - Complete: covers the full AWS TGW routing semantic space

-Important Info:
+Important Demo Info:
-- Dual stack VPCs, Centralized Routers (Regional IR) with IPAM and Super Router (Domain IR)
+- Composing dual stack VPCs, Centralized Routers (Regional IR) with IPAM and Super Router (Domain IR)
 - This is the dual stack version of the IPv4 only [Super Router demo](https://github.com/JudeQuintana/terraform-main/tree/main/super_router_demo).
 - Both IPv4 and IPv6 secondary CIDRs are supported.
 - Start with IPv4 only and add IPv6 at a later time or start with both.